 Based on analysis of the responses from the first survey, the NWG spent significant time in early 2016 preparing the second survey to focus on the common threads resulting in a more specific and concise survey.
-The second survey was sent out in May and received an outstanding response from the States - 57 responses from 41 States and the District of Columbia.
+The second survey was sent out in May and received an positive response from the States - 57 responses from 41 States and the District of Columbia.
 The NWG took the results and listed the metrics in priority order based on a simple weighting system - a weight of 1 for low priority, 2 for medium priority, and 3 for high priority responses.
 The weighting system was then normalized to account for the fact not every respondent answered every question.
-Using feedback on the top ranked metrics from the 2016 ACWA Annual Meeting and from other groups such as ASDWA, the NWG worked on a core group of items to track in a regularly scheduled survey.
+Using feedback on the top ranked metrics from the 2016 ACWA Annual Meeting and from other groups such as ASDWA, the NWG worked on a core group of items to track in a regularly scheduled tracker.
 It was determined that the core group would include outputs and outcomes from various program areas including permitting, 303d/TMDL, assessment, and drinking water.
 In February 2017, the NWG finalized a beta version of the tracker and released it to Iowa, Oregon, Wisconsin, Kansas, and North Carolina for testing.
-Using the results from the beta test and feedback on the Tracker at the 2017 ACWA Mid-Year Meeting, the NWG crafted Version Beta 2.
-ACWA asks your support in completing this latest version of the survey as it is important that States continue to publicly demonstrate progress in reducing nutrient pollution to our waters nationwide.
+Using the results from the beta test and feedback at the March 2017 ACWA Mid-Year Meeting and the August 2017 ACWA Annual Meeting, the NWG version 1.0.

+ACWA asks your support in completing the tracker to demonstrate progress in reducing nutrient pollution to our waters nationwide.

-THE NUTRIENT REDUCTION PROGRESS TRACKER - VERSION BETA 2:
+THE NUTRIENT REDUCTION PROGRESS TRACKER 1.0 - 2017:

-The Nutrient Reduction Progress Tracker survey is made up of six sections:
+The Nutrient Reduction Progress Tracker is made up of six sections: